If you are ready to help your boy take a step towards recovery and rehabilitation from addiction, we’ll make it as easy

-Intake Steps (only after we have first talked)
+Intake Steps (only start this process after we have first talked)

 Step 1 – Fill Out the Online Application

 After the application has been received, it will be reviewed by our intake staff and addiction counselors.
 A decision on whether or not your child is a good fit for our program is made within one business day (usually within a few hours).
 If your boy is accepted, we will contact you to work out the final details, the admission date, and other details for his admission.

 If you agree to move forward, a financial deposit is required before a bed will be reserved for your child.
-When the child enters the program, the entire deposit will be applied to the treatment/tuition bill.
+When your child enters the program, the entire deposit will be applied toward the treatment/tuition bill.
 This deposit is nonrefundable, since we will be reserving a space and not allowing another family to take it.